Kaiserrrrrr/aqtive/README.md

 curl -fsSL https://is.gd/aqtive | sh
 ```
 ---
-To update your system, re-run the command as a use with `sudo` privileges.
+To update your system, re-run the command as a user with `sudo` privileges.